BSC-ES/providentia/docs/source/Interpolation.md

 # Interpolation

-This mode allows users to spatially interpolate model output against available observational stations to be viewable in **Providentia**.
+This mode allows users to spatially interpolate model output against available observational stations, allowing it to be subsequently evaluated in **Providentia**.

 Interpolation consists of spatially interpolating gridded model outputs to observational station locations using a nearest-neighbour approach.